pypsa-meets-earth/pypsa-earth/doc/how_to_start.rst

 How to run your model
 ##########################################

-Data are needed to run a model.

-Data workflow management is one of the core PyPSA-Earth features.
+The installation procedure installs PyPSA-Earth model with all the dependencies needed to build it.
+The next step is to introduce the data needed to model a region of your interest.
+Flexible data management is the core feature of PyPSA-Earth model which relies on customizable data extraction and preparation scripts with global coverage.

 Tutorial run
 ------------------------------